bertreb/pimatic-stats/README.md

 ```
 ### Usage

-The following variables are available to you in Pimatic for the StatsDevice (after selection in de config!).
+The following variables are available to you in Pimatic for the StatsDevice.
+All variables are initially visible.
+In the device config you can remove/add them.

 * ${stats device id}.devices          - number of devices
 * ${stats device id}.rules            - number of rules